 >>> def alti():

-If you’ve followed the lessons in order, this is the last lesson of the intermediate stage.
+If you’ve followed the lessons in order, this is the last lesson of the intermediate level.
 Congratulations for your courage, effort and consistency.
-You can now continue with the intermediate lessons.
+You can continue with the Advanced Python Lessons or Python Tutorials.